tawana0518/A03/README.md

 38. Choose "Create New repository"
 39. You will want to make sure the repository is public and to always add the readme file.
 Come up with a name for your first repository and click "Create".
 40. Next, you will want to create a repository from Webstorm.
-41. Select "VCS" at the top of your Webstorm application then click
+41. Select "VCS" at the top of your Webstorm application then click "Import into Version Control"
-42.
+42. From the webstorm select VCS, select checkot from version control, then Git
+43. Enter your Github repository name
+44. Enter your local path name; this may be automatically filled in.
+45. Next, we will create a webstorm file.
+At the top you will create file, then HTML, then HTML 5, then Stylesheet
+46. You will then add to Git dialog open, this adds to the local file system
+47. You will then click commit.
+48. From there, you will click VCS, then Git, the Push.
+49. Your file should now appear on Github.
+50. We then have to set up Github Pages.
+51. You will click settings, then check the repository name.
+52. You will then select the "Master branch" and you should note the published URL.
+53. Copy the Github.io URL into a browser and then post the URL into Canvas.

 Resources:
 https://ajahne.github.io/blog/tools/2018/06/11/how-to-upgrade-git-mac.html
 https://stackoverflow.com/questions/32661484/os-x-cant-start-git-usr-bin-git-probably-the-path-to-git-executable-is-not